 Also, I'm reasonably confident that if I help them out as much as I can now, they'll make sure a certain old crank will never starve, or go without internet access, even if it's just from guilt.]

 Where was I?
 Oh, yeah.
-As a young grup, I found it interesting that kids of only slightly different ages were often radically different creatures.
+As a young callowyute, I found it interesting that kids of only slightly different ages were often radically different creatures.
 Grade levels served as a reliable index.
-Every September, when I returned to school after another summer of back-breaking work in our family steel mill that was located in the Sou-side of Pittsburgh, it was the same.
+Every September, when I returned to school after another summer of back-breaking work in our family steel mill that was located in the Sou-side-a-Pittsburgh, it was the same.

 Most of the kids that were one grade level behind me, the one that I had been in three months previously, were childish and dorky.
 Most of the kids that were one grade ahead, who were in the grade I was now in, just three months ago, were cooler than me and seemed to know something I didn't know.

 [Begged question: Why is the American school calendar still built around an agrarian economy that no longer exists?]

 As a callowyute, I was taught that at some point this process would end; that I would be a grup.
 All that was necessary after that was a slow but steady accumulation of skills and wisdom which I would pass on to the callowyutes in my life.
 Of course, I wouldn't be like most grups, I'd still be cool.
 I'd never wear socks with sandals.
 I'd open a vein rather than wear an all-polyester outfit that included a white patent leather belt and shoes (and sandals with socks).
 I'd only drive cool cars.
 Etc.